Ais people: Menéndez visit

+Later Spanish contact

+Oathaqua was a major chief of the Ais.
+Governor Mendez de Canco reported in 1597 that this chief led more people than any other tribe.

 Spain eventually established some control over the coast; at first, the Ais considered them friends (comerradoes) and non-Spanish Europeans as enemies.
 A number of Ais men learned some Spanish, and a patrol of Spanish soldiers from St. Augustine arrived in Jece while the Dickinson party was there.
 One Ais man in Jece had been taken away by the English to work as a diver on a wreck east of Cuba.
 He got away when the ship put in for water in Cuba, and made his way back to his home via Havana and St. Augustine.